DaffyDrone/groupieBot/props.md

 	["beaud", "Long live the Beatles!"],
 	["ep", "the loveable loser"],
-	["undowear", "has a man-crush on Dave Mustaine"], ["spinaltap", "Oh, we've got a bigger dressing room than the puppets.
+	["undowear", "has a man-crush on Dave Mustaine"], ["spinaltap", "Oh.. we've got a bigger dressing room than the puppets.
 That's refreshing."]
 ]